Over 30 civil rights groups demand an end to Amazon Ring’s police partnerships – TechCrunch

 These partnerships have already raised concerns with privacy advocates and civil liberties organizations, who claim the agreements turn neighbors into informants and subject innocent people to greater risk and surveillance.

 Had the government itself installed a video network of this size and scope, it would have drawn greater scrutiny.
-But by quietly working with Ring behind the scenes, law enforcement gets to tap into a massive surveillance network without being directly involved in its creation.
+But by working with Ring, law enforcement gets to tap into a massive surveillance network without being directly involved in its creation.

 The new letter from the civil rights groups demand that government officials put an end to these behind-the-scenes deals between Amazon and the police.